skeeto/illume/README.md

 ## How to build

-Using any Go 1.x compiler:
+With Go 1.7 or later:

     $ go build illume.go